Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseGiVersion.md

 23.0.0.0
 ```

-Gets a list of the Grid Infrastructure Versions by location
+Gets a list of the Grid Infrastructure Versions by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseGiVersion`